20 Effortless Ways to Make Sunday School More Fun

 This idea deserves an entire post all to itself.
 But for now a few sentences will have to do.

 If you want to make Sunday School fun take a few minutes during your week to understand their world!

 Go find a video on Youtube on some of the basics of Minecraft.
 Watch the latest kid’s movie that’s out in theaters.

-Because one of the best ways to have fun with kids is to understand and to be able to talk about their world to them.
+Because one of the best ways to engage with kids is to be interested in what they like.

 If you can talk Minecraft with a boy who likes it…you are so much more fun!

 If you know the famous song from the latest movie all the girls will be like, yeah…she knows what she’s talking about.